PROBATE RULE 12: GUARDIANSHIPS

 If it is alleged that the minor's father is unknown, a photocopy of the minor's birth certificate should be attached to the affidavit or declaration in support of an order dispensing with notice.
 Use of the terms "withheld" on the birth certificate with reference to the father does not mean "unknown," and should be further explained in the allegation.

-(1) If there is an action pending in Family Court regarding the custody of a minor child and a subsequent action for Guardianship of the Person or Person and Estate of the minor child is filed in the Probate Court, the cases should be coordinated for hearing purposes and assigned for hearing to the Probate Court At the earliest opportunity, the cases shall be linked in the case management system, so that the judicial officer hearing the matter is made aware of the existence of the other case or cases.
-Pursuant to California Rules of Court, Rule 5.154, the proposed guardian, temporary guardian, or guardian, may be joined into the Family Court action as a party.
+If there is pending both an action regarding the custody of a minor child and a an action for Guardianship of the Person or Person and Estate of the minor child under the Family Code, the cases should be coordinated for hearing purposes and assigned for hearing to the Guardianship APJ.
+At the earliest opportunity, the cases shall be linked in the case management system, so that the judicial officer hearing the matter is made aware of the existence of the other case or cases.
+Pursuant to CRC 5.154, the proposed guardian, temporary guardian, or guardian, may be joined into the Family Court action as a party.

-If there is an application for restraining orders under the Domestic Violence Prevention Act or the Civil Harassment Prevention Act which involves a party to a pending Guardianship matter and is related to the Guardianship matter, the hearing on the restraining orders will be scheduled and heard in the Probate Court.
-The Family Court and the Probate Court will coordinate scheduling these hearings.
-The initial restraining order request and any temporary restraining orders shall be filed at Family Court.
-Any Orders After Hearing that are a result of a hearing at the Probate Court will be filed at the Probate Court Clerk’s Office.
+If there is pending an application for restraining orders under the Domestic Violence Prevention Act or the Civil Harassment Prevention Act which involves a party to a pending Guardianship matter, the hearing on the restraining orders will be scheduled and heard by the Guardianship APJ.
+Any restraining order papers related to a guardianship proceeding shall be filed at Family Court.

 Individuals objecting to a petition to establish a guardianship may use the local form entitled Objection to Guardianship (Attachment PB-4043).